 Should I bring someone with me?
 It is highly recommended that you make arrangements for someone to drive you to and from our office the day of surgery.
 This person may stay with you during the waiting period to keep you company between layers.
 Additionally, if someone other than you will be performing post-op wound care, the nurse can give this person direct instructions and demonstrate wound care.

 Is there anything else I should bring with me?
-Please feel free to bring your laptop and take advantage of our free WiFi.
-You may also want to bring reading material, playing cards, needlework, etc., to occupy your time while waiting for the microscope slides to be processed and examined.
+You may want to bring reading material, playing cards, needlework, etc., to occupy your time while waiting for the microscope slides to be processed and examined.
 You may bring a cell phone to use quietly in the patient lounge, but please turn it off when in the surgical suite.
 We also recommend bringing a lunch with you.
 We can refrigerate your lunch when you arrive.
 Your companion may also bring you a snack or lunch since you are asked not to leave the patient lounge of our office.
 In addition, we have some snacks for our patients in the lounge if needed.

 What should I wear?
 We ask that you wear comfortable clothes.
 If your surgery is on an area covered by clothing, please wear clothes that are easy to remove.
 You may want to bring a sweater as our office is kept cool for the laboratory equipment needed for this procedure; alternatively we also have blankets that you may use.
 Please avoid wearing make-up, perfume, nail polish, and jewelry if these are near the location of your surgery.